Skip to content

 Probiotics are generally regarded as some of the safest natural supplements on the market.
 They have relatively few contraindications and an excellent safety ‘record’, whilst also being safe to take during pregnancy.

 For those practitioners working with women going through fertility problems, they may like to look at the growing amount of research in to asymptomatic Bacterial Vaginosis (BV).
 This condition has been linked to an increased risk of miscarriage during the first trimester4.
 It has also been linked to infertility and poor outcomes from IVF treatment.

 Whilst BV is only one of the factors to consider when working with clients with fertility issues, it should certainly be included in any treatment discussions and considerations.

-Both this new study, showing that Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® is effective at resolving Group B streptococcus infection in pregnant women, and also the earlier trials that show its efficacy in the treatment and prevention of Bacterial Vaginosis, thrush and Urinary Tract Infections.
+This new study, showing that Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® are effective at resolving Group B streptococcus infection in pregnant women, and also the earlier trials that show efficacy in the treatment and prevention of Bacterial Vaginosis, thrush and Urinary Tract Infections are good news.

 As demonstrated, it can be safely used in pregnancy, and in women at greater risk of infection, such as menopausal women or those on hormone medications.